-1. Ensure employee compliance with the Uniform Policy.

-- Approve replacement of deteriorated uniform component(s) and personal protective equipment as required and to maintain a listing for each eligible employee, by name and class, of all uniform component(s) and personal protective equipment purchased. - 3.
-Confirm receipt of uniforms, patches and personal protective equipment from an employee upon separation.
-A Separation Checklist Form is to be completed, signed by the employee, and submitted to the Human Resources Office. - 4.
-Report to Director of Human Resources any changes to the Uniform Listing by Category/Class (Exhibit B-1).
+- 1. Ensure employee compliance with the Uniform Policy. - Approve replacement of deteriorated uniform component(s) and personal protective equipment as required and to maintain a listing for each eligible employee, by name and class, of all uniform component(s) and personal protective equipment purchased. - 3.
+Confirm receipt of uniforms, patches and personal protective equipment from an employee upon termination.
+A Termination Checklist Form is to be completed, signed by the employee, and submitted to the Human Resources Office. - Report to the Human Resources Director any changes to the Uniform Listing by Category/Class (Exhibit B-1).
 The City reserves the right to add, delete, change or modify the Uniform Listing as required.